pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 If the user executes `pyb foo` this will run *bar* and *foo* in that order.

 #### Indirect invocation through naming
 As we saw before, tasks are identified by their name.
-When there are multiple tasks with the same name, then all those tasks will run.
+When there are multiple tasks with the same name, then all of those tasks will run.

-For example the [*core plugin*](https://github.com/pybuilder/pybuilder/blob/master/src/main/python/pybuilder/plugins/core_plugin.py) defines many generic tasks like `verify` and `package` that are actually empty.
+For instance the [*core plugin*](https://github.com/pybuilder/pybuilder/blob/master/src/main/python/pybuilder/plugins/core_plugin.py) defines many generic tasks like `verify` and `package` that are actually empty.
 Plugins that want to run during verification can then simply use `verify` as a task name.

 ## Examples